-- Multicast latency for "leaving" the old channel (IGMP leave latency) - The time it takes for the set-top box to receive the information it needs to begin demultiplexing, decoding, decrypting and displaying the video stream.
-This time includes how long it takes to receive the following: - Program Association Tables (PAT), Program Map Tables (PMT), and Entitlement Control Messages (ECM) if decryption is required - Program Clock Reference (PCR) and sequence header information (for example, frame rate) - Random access point (such as I-frame) acquisition delay
+- Multicast latency for leaving the old channel (IGMP leave latency). - Time it takes for the STB to receive the information it needs to begin demultiplexing, decoding, decrypting, and displaying the video stream.
+This time includes how long it takes to receive the following:

-- Network buffer delays, including delays caused by error-mitigation techniques (Unicast Retransmission or FEC) - MPEG decoder buffer delay - Multicast latency for "joining" the new channel (IGMP join latency)
+- Program Association Tables (PAT), Program Map Tables (PMT), and Entitlement Control Messages (ECM) if decryption is required. - Program Clock Reference (PCR) and sequence header information (for example, frame rate). - Random access point (such as I-frame) acquisition delay. - Network buffer delays, including delays caused by error-mitigation techniques (Unicast Retransmission or FEC). - MPEG decoder buffer delay. - Multicast latency for joining the new channel (IGMP join latency).